erikwijmans/habitat-api/configs/README.md

         - Sensors
 - Dataset

-We use node names (e.g. `SENSORS: ['RGB_SENSOR', 'DEPTH_SENSOR']`) instead of list of config nodes (e.g. `SENSORS: [{TYPE = "HabitatSimDepthSensor", MIN_DEPTH = 0}, ...]`) to declare the Sensors attached to an Agent or Measures enabled for the Task .
+We use node names (e.g. `sensors: ['rgb_sensor', 'depth_sensor']`) instead of list of config nodes (e.g. `sensors: [{type = "HabitatSimDepthSensor", min_depth = 0}, ...]`) to declare the Sensors attached to an Agent or Measures enabled for the Task .
 With this approach, it's still easy to overwrite a particular sensor parameter in yaml file without redefining the whole sensor config.

 ## Extending the config
 Example of how to extend a config outside of `habtiat-api` repository.
 First, we create a config extending the default config in the code and re-use `habitat.get_config()`:
 ```
 import habitat